 - Look for a folder called ‘DICOM’, ‘DICOMDIR’, ‘IMAGES’ or similar.
 This will contain subfolders, and the images of your spine.
 These will be many unviewable files all together in series of folders. (you need special DICOM viewing software to see them).

-- Drag and drop this folder off the CD and onto your Computer Desktop
+- Drag and drop this folder off the CD and onto your Computer Desktop, then either compress or zip this folder up

 - Please double check: All internal folders and files have uploaded to Dropbox, so that inside it looks the same as the original folder on your CD (sometimes it only uploads an empty folder without the contents.